mssola/review/README.md

 # Review

 This is a little utility that is meant to keep some order on your patches.
-It happens to me that I have quite a few patch files and I want them to be kept in some central directory.
-This directory gets placed in $HOME/.patches.
-This utility is meant to deal with this directory by performing the following
-operations:
+I keep all my patches inside the $HOME/.patches directory and then I use this utility to work with them.
+In order to do this, this application allows the user to perform the following operations:

 ## Create